Public Interest Disclosures

 Federation Councils Public Interest Disclosure Policy outlines how a report can be made and what should be reported.
 It also outlines how a report will be dealt with by the Council.

 The policy deals with five categories of serious misconduct:

 - serious and substantial waste of public money.

 - breach of the GIPA Act, and

 More information about what can be reported under the PID Act can be found in the NSW Ombudsman’s Guideline B2: “What should be reported?” and on the NSW Ombudsman website at www.ombo.nsw.gov.au

 Council will assess all reports of wrongdoing it receives and deal with them fairly and reasonably, respecting the rights of any person the subject of a report.
 Federation Council must report on our obligations under the PID Act and provide statistical information about public interest disclosures in our annual report and to the NSW Ombudsman every six months.
 To ensure the Federation Council complies with the PID Act and deals with all reports of wrong doing properly, training is provided to key staff and Councillors on their responsibilities.

 Activities carried out by Council included review and adoption of its Public Interest Disclosure Policy in August 2018.
 Council further supports awareness of PID by including a statement about PID in the Employee Handbook.
-Contact officers have been nominated from within internal and external departments, and Council has nominated PID Officers and a PID Coordinator.
+Councils key staff and nominated PID Officers have attended training.

 Staff feedback was gathered as part of 'Speak up 2018 Staff survey' project in May 2018 which has highlighted risk factors at the root of many causes of PID including employee satisfaction levels and perceived levels of fair rewards and recognition.
 Strategies to strengthen any weaknesses identified have been tabled for action.